smizell/restfuljson/index.md

 ## Specification

-For JSON formats conforming to [RFC 4627](https://tools.ietf.org/html/rfc4627), follow the following guidelines.
+For JSON formats conforming to [RFC 4627](https://tools.ietf.org/html/rfc4627), apply the following guidelines:

-1. JSON objects MAY include a `url` property for a link to itself
+1. JSON objects MAY include a `url` property to indicate a link to itself
-2. JSON objects MAY append `_url` to properties for related links
+2. JSON objects MAY append `_url` to properties to indicate related links
-3. JSON objects MAY append `_urls` to properties for lists of related links
+3. JSON objects MAY append `_urls` to properties to indicate lists of related links

 All URLs SHOULD conform to [RFC 3986](https://tools.ietf.org/html/rfc3986).
 API providers MAY use camel case rather than snake case where applicable.